GutoAS/MobileRestaurantMenu-html-css-js/README.md

 # Scrimba - Restaurant Ordering App

-This is a solution to the [Restaurant-Ordering-App].
+This is a solution to the Restaurant Ordering App.
 Scrimba Pro challenges help you improve your coding skills by building realistic projects.

 ## Table of contents